alien-kai/Spectral-Trajectory-and-Behavior-Prediction/README.md

-a temp vision for Spectral-Trajectory-and-Behavior-Prediction
+a previewed vision for Exploring RoundD Dataset for Domain Generalization in Autonomous Vehicle Trajectory Prediction